Connectivity in B.C.

 There are still a number of households across the province that do not have access to the Canadian Radio-television and Telecommunications Commission (CRTC) target speeds of 50 Mbps.
 These areas are primarily on the outskirts of connected communities or in rural or remote areas where populations are small or dispersed, making access to internet connectivity expensive and challenging.

 According to the CRTC, 92% of households in B.C. with access to target speeds of 50 Mbps are largely in urban areas.
-If we look at rural B.C, only 33% of rural communities and 35% of rural indigenous communities have access to the recommended broadband internet speeds.
+If we look at rural B.C, only 36% of rural communities and 38% of rural Indigenous communities have access to the recommended broadband internet speeds.

 In order to fully participate in the digital economy, access to high-speed internet is important, but affordability of this access is equally important.
 Providing the same level of access, quality and affordability in rural areas as seen in urban areas is a key priority for the Province.